Due Diligence: A Practical Guide to Deals Involving Latin American Targets

-Labour and employee benefits and compensation.
+Labour and employee benefits and compensation

 It is also common for the company to engage private contractors or temporary personnel agencies to perform certain duties.
 Such contractors, personnel or the labour regulator may claim that they should be considered as employees, and require they are paid all benefits to which employees are entitled.
 It is imperative to detect if these cases exist in a potential target company during the due diligence review, as they are a common source of liabilities after closing.

 It is advisable to conduct a series of interviews with key executives to detect or analyse competition practices during the due diligence process.
 Experience shows that even when contracts are impeccable and policies are wonderfully drafted and communicated, commercial pressure tends to cause both intended and unintended violations to competition rules.
-In almost all cases, findings in this area arise more from the interviews with the executives than from reviewing documents provided directly or via a data room.
+In almost all cases, findings in this area arise more often from interviews with the executives than from reviewing documents provided directly or via a data room.
 Also, though it can be a delicate task and the sellers may even find it invasive, it is necessary to understand the competition practices of the target, as well as potential antitrust concerns with the combined market share of the buyer and the target.
 The latter can be the biggest issue to obtaining required regulatory approvals without which a deal cannot close.
 This is particularly important in jurisdictions in which awareness of competition matters is still forming, such as in Ecuador, and is much more important when the competition authority may also be in the process of being formed, is in charge of, and applies very severe and punitive laws.

-Anti-bribery and corruption compliance.
+Anti-bribery and corruption compliance

 Corruption, money laundering, conflicts of interest and violations of transparency best practices have become a very significant issue for acquirers.
 Due diligence and corporate best practices are critical to limit exposure with regard to these issues.
 Conducting a thorough compliance and anti-corruption analysis is even more essential in times of political, social or healthcare crises, such as the covid-19 crisis.
 The use of digital tools and through the identification of red flags are key to detect recurring suspicious practices or purposeless contracts which require a closer look by compliance experts; therefore, it is important to ensure a fluid exchange of information between the compliance, competition and tax teams to identify these risks promptly.

-Statutes of limitations overview
+Tax statutes of limitations overview